reactjs/ko.react.dev/content/docs/hooks-faq.md

 }
 ```

-This might be a bit convoluted but you can extract it into a custom Hook:
+This might be a bit convoluted but you can extract it into a custom Hook.

 ```js{3,7}
 function Counter() {